 Maybe you’re running late for work and you’re trying to get the kids fed before school.
 Distractions and rushing are two common causes of cooking catastrophes.

+What are your own tried-and-true safety methods in the kitchen?
+How do you minimize stress before cooking?
 We love to hear from our readers!
-Contact us in the comments section below.
+Connect with us in the comments section below.

 About Nan Schiller